openearth/aeolis-python/docs/developer/testing-introduction.rst

 Introduction to Software Testing
 =====================================

-This document introduces AeoLiS developers to the fundamental concepts of software testing using `Pytest <https://docs.pytest.org/en/7.1.x/getting-started.html>`_.
-It provides a quick introduction to software testing and shows some examples using existing tests in AeoLiS.
+This section is an introduction to the fundamental concepts of software testing using `Pytest <https://docs.pytest.org/en/7.1.x/getting-started.html>`_.
+It provides a quick start to software testing and shows some examples using existing tests in AeoLiS.

 What is software testing?
 -------------------------

 In short, **software testing** is the process of verifying and validating that a *software does what it is supposed to do*.
-The collection of *actions* that a software does is called the *behaviour* of that software, and in order to write test for a software, the developer needs to understand its expected behaviour.
+The collection of *actions* that a software does is called the *behaviour* of the software, and in order to write test for a software, the developer needs to understand its expected behaviour.
 The expected behaviour of a software is defined by the user's *requirements*.
-Thefore, writing useful tests for a software becomes easier when the developer has a clear understanding its be behaviour based on the user's requirements.
+Thefore, writing useful tests for a software is easier when the developer has a clear understanding of the user's requirements.

-Consider a software with only the following Python function that compares two strings:
+Consider a software with a single Python function which compares two strings:

 .. code-block:: python